 Mandara Rosen or alternative accommodation in the area

 Today we leave for the coast, with its beautiful palm fringed bays.
 Stopping on the way at Hambantota and walking to a nearby farm house where you be offered tea in a coconut shell along with a local snack.
 We will mix with real Sri Lankan life and take part in some traditional Sri Lankan games, returning to our bus in tractors used by the farmers.
-We have the option of enjoying lunch at one of the houses that we built for Tsunami victims; this may be one of the best curries of your trip!
 Continuing on to Ahangama in the afternoon we arrive at our coastal hotel and you can relax for the rest of the day.

 Amari Galle or similar